 Disclosure: Some links may be affiliate links.
 This means that I may earn a small commission if you decide to buy (at no additional cost to you)

 New York City, one of the most diverse cities in the world, celebrates Lunar New Year with events spread across all five boroughs.
-Billions, with a B, of people worldwide observe this annual celebration, which follows the lunisolar Chinese calendar, marks the first new moon of the year, and lasts 15 days.
+Billions, with a B, of people worldwide observe this annual celebration, which follows the lunisolar Chinese calendar.
+The first new moon of the year marks the beginning of the year, and lasts 15 days.
 The lunisolar calendar combines solar, lunar, and other cycles for various social and religious purposes and differs from the Lunar calendar.
 The arrival of the full moon is traditionally marked with a Lantern Festival at the end.
-If you’re trying to decide where to experience Lunar New Year in NYC in 2026, this guide breaks down what’s actually happening, when to go, and what each celebration is like on the ground.
+If youโre trying to decide where to experience Lunar New Year in NYC in 2026, this guide breaks down whatโs actually happening, when to go, and what each celebration is like on the ground.

 In the Chinese Zodiac, 2026 is the Year of the Fire Horse, a sign associated with passion, independence, and high energy.
 These qualities feel especially fitting for Lunar New Year celebrations across New York City.
 During the two weeks of celebration, places like Chinatown and Flushing burst with life, as people showcase the rich traditions of this holiday.
 Despite past challenges like the pandemic and anti-Asian sentiments, the spirit of Lunar New Year in NYC has returned in full force, making it a must-experience celebration!

 You’ll see this holiday called both “Chinese New Year” and “Lunar New Year” throughout New York City.
-In Chinese, it’s traditionally “Spring Festival” (春节), while other cultures like the Vietnamese call it Tết.
+In Chinese, it’s traditionally “Spring Festival” (ๆฅ่), while other cultures like the Vietnamese call it Tแบฟt.
 I use both “Chinese New Year” and “Lunar New Year” interchangeably to reflect the diverse Asian communities celebrating across the city.
-Throughout this guide, I use both terms, reflecting how the holiday is referenced across NYC’s different communities and official event listings.
+Throughout this guide, I use both terms, reflecting how the holiday is referenced across NYCโs different communities and official event listings.

 A couple of years ago, I did a styled food photography shoot with fellow AAPI creatives around the Eve’s reunion dinner since it’s often hard to find Asian representation online.
 Check out my stop motion ideas for Lunar New Year food photography if you’re looking to capture your own celebrations.